Daio-io/SurfSpotter/README.md

 - Add my beaches section
 - Ability to search for beach by name
 - Show data over few days
+- Scan range seek bar styling - maybe do something further with this?

 Server side: